Semi-Pelagianism: Calvinism and Arminianism

-In more recent times, the term "semi-pelagian" has been used by some Reformed Protestants to label anyone who deviates from Augustinian doctrines of sovereignty, original sin and grace -- most notably Arminian Protestants and Roman Catholics.
+In more recent times, the term "semi-pelagian" has been used by some Reformed Protestants to label anyone who deviates from Augustinian doctrines of sovereignty, original sin and grace – most notably Arminian Protestants and Roman Catholics.
 Although Calvinist and Lutheran theologies of salvation differ significantly on issues such as the nature of predestination and the salvific role of the sacraments (see means of grace), both branches of historic Protestantism claim the theology of Augustine as a principal influence.

 Many Arminians have disagreed with this generalization, believing it is libelous to Jacobus Arminius (from whose name Arminianism derives) and the Remonstrants who maintained his "Arminian" views after his death.
 John Wesley (an Anglican defender of Arminianism and founder of Wesleyan Methodism) and other prominent classical and Wesleyan Arminians maintain a doctrine of sin that he called "total corruption" and "entire deprivation" of the human race, which is close but not identical to the Calvinist doctrine of original sin and total depravity.
 For Wesley, God is constantly seeking to recover his lost sheep, "not wanting anyone to perish, but everyone to come to repentance" (2 Peter 3:9, NIV).
 As theologian Thomas Oden describes Wesley's view, prevenient grace "begins to enable [not just aid, as in semi-pelagianism] one to choose further to cooperate with saving grace.
 By offering the will the restored capacity to respond to grace, the person then may freely and increasingly become an active, willing participant in receiving the conditions for justification."

 Jansenism and the Jesuits

 The Roman Catholic Church, as mentioned above, condemned semi-pelagianism at the Council of Orange (529), but also does not accept the Calvinist interpretation of Augustine.
-In the 18th century, the Jesuits accused the Jansenists of affirming the radical Augustinian doctrines of Calvinism; the Jansenists, in turn, accused the Jesuits of semipelagianism.
+In the 18th century, the Jesuits accused the Jansenists of affirming the radical Augustinian doctrines of Calvinism; the Jansenists, in turn, accused the Jesuits of semi-Pelagianism.
+For example Blaise Pascal did so in his Ecrits sur la grace.
 The 1713 papal bull of Pope Clement XI, Unigenitus, in declaring Jansenism heretical, upheld the Jesuits' objections.

+Modern

+Semi-Pelagianism is common in popular evangelicalism, as opposed to scholarly evangelical theology.
+The term "semi-Pelagianism", a 16th-century coinage, is considered a misnomer by many modern scholars.
+Proposed alternatives include semi-Augustinianism, anti-Augustinianism, and antipredestinarianism.
+The historical theological dispute is also known as the Augustinian controversy.
+"Semi-Pelagianism" has frequently been used in a pejorative sense.